chisato04/University/README.md

 ## How to Use

 To use the code in this repository, you will need to have a working knowledge of the programming language used.
-The code is well-commented, so you should be able to understand how it works.
+The code is(not) well-commented.